Sunday, March 10, 2013

 So what exactly is wrong with Last Battle?

 To put it simply it just isn’t fun.
-The game kind of feels like it wanted to be a more complex version of Altered Beast but it isn’t even close, do not assume from that statement that if you like Altered Beast you will like Last Battle, they couldn’t be further apart.
+The game kind of feels like it wanted to be a more complex version of Altered Beast but it isn’t even close.
+Do not assume from that statement that if you like Altered Beast you will like Last Battle, they couldn’t be further apart.
 It’s a slow moving left to right oddball action game.
 When you punch or kick most enemies, they just go flying off the screen, which is pretty entertaining at first.
 The gimmicks with this one are an over world map in which you can pick which level you want to go to next and a sort of leveling system.
 The map is important mainly because it allows for repeating a level multiple times which is helpful for leveling up.
 Everyone loves built in grinding right?

 Pick your poison....again....and again...and again...